-See the discussion for the Renewable Energy Technologies Income Tax Credit for the credit available for current system installations.
+See the discussion for the Renewable Energy Technologies Income Tax Credit Placed in Service on or After July 1, 2009, for the credit available for current system installations.

 Enterprise Zone Tax Credit

 A qualified enterprise zone business may claim a credit for a percentage of net income tax due the State attributable to the conduct of business within a zone and a percentage of the amount of unemployment insurance premiums paid based on the payroll of employees employed at the business firm establishments in the zone.
 The applicable percentage is 80% the first year; 70% the second year; 60% the third year; 50% the fourth year; 40% the fifth year; 30% the sixth year; and 20% the seventh year.
 This credit is not refundable and any unused credit may NOT be carried forward.